Dill essential oil

 | Provenance | Europe and Morocco |

-| Extraction method< /p> | Steam distillation of aerial parts. |
+| Extraction method | Steam distillation of the aerial parts. |

-| Main compounds biochemicals | Carvone, a-phellandrenes, limonene. |
+| Main biochemical compounds | Carvone, alpha-phellandrenes, limonene. |

-| Allergens | These components are naturally present in essential oils: Limonene, geraniol, linalool. |
+| Allergens | These components are naturally present in essential oils: limonene, geraniol, linalool. |

-| Culture | Conventional agriculture |
+| Culture | Conventional farming |

-| < p>Usage | For any questions regarding the use of essential oils, please contact your pharmacist, druggist or naturopath who will be able to advise you in an optimal and personalized way.
-Store at room temperature and away from light.
-Keep out of reach of children. |
+| Use | For any questions regarding the use of essential oils, please contact your pharmacy, drugstore or naturopathic practice, who will advise you in an optimal and personalised way. |

 | Storage | Store at room temperature and away from light.
 Keep out of reach of children. |